 Costumed Peanuts characters put on appearances throughout the day in a special area of Camp Snoopy where they pose for photo ops with cartoon set pieces.
 In Ghost Town, a variety of western characters are around all day, ready to tell their story to curious kids.
 Beware, guns and violence are part of the old west theme, so if you don't want your kids exposed to that, avoid Calico Square at gunfight time.
 It's on the show schedule for the day.

 The primary show aimed at younger kids is the Peanuts-themed show on the Camp Snoopy stage, but many of the other shows are family-friendly too.
 Snoopy on Ice will either keep them engaged or let them fall asleep in the dark if a nap is your goal.
 The American Indian Hoop Dancer is fascinating for all ages.
 The outdoor Boom Town acrobatic show will probably keep their attention but may inspire them to hang from the chandelier and bounce off the sofa.
 Live bands will give them a chance to dance off some energy, but tend to be louder than is safe for anyone, much less toddlers.

 The Mystery Lodge may be a little spooky for toddlers, and you might not want them watching all the fake fighting in the Wild West Stunt Show.
 It's your call.

-The kids' menus around the park are predictably hot dogs, hamburgers and chicken fingers.
+The kids' menus around the park are predictably hot dogs, hamburgers, and chicken fingers.
 Sometimes you get a choice of apple slices instead of fries, and juice instead of soda.
 If you're looking for something healthier, sharing your adult meal may be a better option.
-Snack stands sell fresh fruit for $3-4 a piece so you might want to bring a few healthy snacks.
+Snack stands sell fresh fruit so you might want to bring a few healthy snacks.